passiv/snaptrade-sdks/docs/webhooks.md

 This webhook will be sent when we run our daily account syncs, as well as if a manual account refresh has been requested via: https://docs.snaptrade.com/reference/Connections/Connections_refreshBrokerageAuthorization

+Account Holdings in this context refers to:
+ - Positions
+ - Balances
+ - Orders
+ - Total Account Value
+ - Account Detail

+Historical transactions will be polled for, but will not fetch transactions from the current day

 Please contact us in order to receive these webhooks as they are disabled by default.

 Example payload is below: